 Finally, my education also helped me to discover within myself a love for reading and writing which I had not previously recognized.
 I’ve found a joy in reading and writing that satisfies my soul.
 It is truly wonderful.
 And although it is certainly secondary to the human contact intrinsic to these two practices, when I am reading or writing, I feel I am doing something that I’ve been called by God to do.
 I have Criswell to thank for that.

 So, I cannot speak for Bob, that good natured Christian soldier who spent sixteen years earning his stripes.
 But I can speak for myself.
 And what I would say is that, up to this point, my time at Criswell has been worth every Red Bull chugging, mind crushing moment of study I’ve had to endure.
 And I’m proud of the experiences and growth that the 11” x 8.5” piece of paper hanging on the wall in my living room represents.

-What do you think?
-Am I giving good advice to my 20-year-old self?
-Drop your opinion in the comments section below!
+What do you think makes a college degree worthwhile?
+Drop your thoughts in the comments section below!